joshsoftware/minion-streamserver/README.md

 ## Building The Software

-The Minion server and the CLI tool (MCMD) for Minion are written with the [https://crystal-lang.org/](Crystal Language.
+The Minion server and the CLI tool (MCMD) for Minion are written with the [Crystal Language](https://crystal-lang.org/).

 To build the software, Crystal must be installed in order for the software to be compiled.

-Full instructions for a wide variety of platforms are available on [https://crystal-lang.org/install/](the Crystal web site).
+Full instructions for a wide variety of platforms are available on [the Crystal web site](https://crystal-lang.org/install/).
 A couple of the more common scenarios are summarized below:

 ### Mac OS